qlu-lab/PUMAS/README.md

 ### Step 0
-Downloading pumas repo form this page
+Downloading pumas repo form this page by clicking `Clone or Download`